Verifying/Troubleshooting Woocommerce configuration for Codisto LINQ

 that means the Wordpress server is not routing the request to the plugin.
 There are two things that can be done quickly to try to get it going.

 1) Navigate to Settings > Permalinks and save without making any changes.
-That rewrites Permalinks and may fix the problem
+That rewrites Permalinks and may fix the problem.
+Also, confirm that Permalink Settings > Common Settings is not set to Plain as that prevents Codisto LINQ URLs routing correctly.

 2) Deactivate and reactivate the plugin.
 This will get the plugin to re-register it's URLs and may fix the problem.